samkleespies/plutonium/README-OPTIMIZED-BUILD.md

-# Helium Mega-Optimized Build
+# Plutonium - Maximum Performance Build

-This is a pre-configured build environment for Helium browser with all performance optimizations enabled, including Thorium-style compiler optimizations and support for custom PGO profiles.
+This is a pre-configured build environment for Plutonium browser with all performance optimizations enabled, including Thorium-style compiler optimizations and support for custom PGO profiles.

 ## Performance Tiers